reilabs/llvm-to-cairo/docs/ALU Design.md

 in C. Type-specific pointers (e.g. equivalent of C's `int`) existed, but are now deprecated.
 Therefore, we expect to see in the input IR only the generic `ptr` pointer.

-Not only Rust and the Cairo language support a generic pointer type, their support for pointer does not follow the mechanism known from C, which would smoothly translate into LLVM IR semantics.
-Both languages operates on strongly typed smart pointers, that handle, under the hood, their own memory.
+Not only do Rust and the Cairo language support a generic pointer type, their support for pointers does not follow the mechanism known from C, which would smoothly translate into LLVM IR semantics.
+Both languages operates on strongly typed smart pointers, that handle their own memory under the hood.

 Based on these observations, ALU operations must be strongly typed, by the limitation of the language it will be implemented in.
 When the input IR will be parsed, it generic pointer types must